Last updated 2026-01-30

 Industry average net margin: ~20% | Average annual growth: ~5%

-Where your insurance agency falls within the 2x to 4.5x SDE range depends on five professional services-specific factors that buyers evaluate during due diligence.
+Where your insurance agency falls within the 2x to 4.5x SDE range depends on a handful of insurance agency-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 The industry average net margin for insurance agency businesses is approximately 20% with annual sector growth of roughly 5%.
 Businesses that consistently exceed these benchmarks tend to command multiples closer to 4.5x SDE.